Are you considering a new podcast or upgrading your equipment for an existing one?

 - Heil PL2T Retractable boom- This retractable boom allows you to pivot, swing, elevate and project to any setting that is comfortable for you while you’re using it.

 - Roland Recorder– Great for mobile and studio recordings.
-The sound quality on this recorder is incredible.
-No mattter if you’re inside a controlled environment like the studio or outside with in an imperfect environment for recording.
+The sound quality of this recorder is incredible.
+No matter if you’re inside a controlled environment like the studio or outside in an imperfect environment for recording.

 Podcast: The Entrepreneur Radio Show

-Podcast is a big growth business.
-Of course the content is more important than anything but having the right tools helps you deliver a higher quality service.
+Podcasting is a big growth business.
+Of course, the content is more important than anything but having the best podcast software helps you deliver a higher quality service.